 Where do I begin?

 I never planned to go to Nepal, and definitely did not plan to go up to Everest basecamp.
 From India, Nepal is the closest country by land.
 Logically, when I ran out of an Indian visa I decided to head over to Nepal.
 When I arrived in Kathmandu after 30 hours on the bus, I definitely did not think I was going to pack up my backpack to climb up to Everest basecamp.

 The first 3-4 days were hard, but pleasant compared to what was to come.
 Lots of going up and down the mountain range.
 I developed a bit of a headache on day 3, around 3600 metres above sea level.
 Just as a comparison, Mount Cook is 3724 metres.
-I wasn’t taking any altitude sickness pills then, the headache would usually go away after drinking loads of water.
+I wasn’t taking any altitude sickness pills then, as the headache would usually go away after drinking loads of water.

 On average, I would walk up and down the hills for 7-10 hours every day, except for 2 rest days I had – one for acclimatisation and one for altitude sickness.
 My calves are well defined now.

 On Day 5, I developed a full-on altitude sickness.
-Extremely tired, body ache, felt a bit hungover, and so bloody cold.
+Extremely tired, body aches, I felt a bit hungover, and so bloody cold.
 I took ibuprofen and lots of water, and threw it all up.
 I started taking altitude sickness pills, and a good 12-hour nap later, I was all back to normal.
 This was at 4350 metres above sea level.

 Most days were cold, deserted, and painfully slow.
 Looking back at my journal entry, I wanted to go down from day 5.
 But I wasn’t gonna go down without getting to the base camp first.
 At 4980 metres above sea level, there is only a 53% level of oxygen in the air, no shit I was struggling.
 Towards the end, my ribcage was hurting from my lungs overworking.

 But the really painful days were yet to come…